Skip to main content

 Historical data requirement: For transaction sync integrations, you must send historical transactions from the previous full calendar year to the present.
 Kintsugi uses this data to determine nexus liability.
 Without historical transactions, we cannot accurately identify when you crossed economic nexus thresholds or calculate your compliance obligations.

-Most production integrations use both patterns.
+Most production integrations use both: L1 for compliance plus the tax engine for checkout.
 Calculate tax during checkout for accurate pricing, then sync the completed transaction for compliance tracking.
+In platform integrations, L2 is the Level 2 connection—often shown as “Tax Engine” mode, enabled after L1 is established.

 Historical Transaction Requirements

-If you’re building a transaction sync integration or using both patterns, you must send historical transaction data covering the previous full calendar year through today.
+If you’re building an L1 (transaction sync) or L2 (transaction sync + tax calculation) integration—or using tax calculation with Kintsugi-managed nexus—you must send historical transaction data covering the previous full calendar year through today.

 Why Historical Data Matters